denjn5/d3-tutorial/ReadMePart2.md

 2) ```return (angle < 90 || angle > 270) ? angle : angle + 180``` handles rotation to avoid any upside-down labels: If rotation angle is in the 1st or 2nd quadrants (top 1/2), leave the already calc'd angle.
 Otherwise, flip the text over so that the text appears right-side-up.

 3) ```return (angle < 180) ? angle - 90 : angle + 90``` Alternatively, this line rotates the labels so that they appear in the traditional "spoke" formation.
 And it avoids any upside-down labels.
 It's currently commented out.

+Nice!
+You've made it through 2 tutorials (or maybe you wandered directly into this one).
+Either way, great job on making it this far.
+You're now able to add labels to your sunburst.
+We've still just scratched the surface.
+If you're ready, join me for [Tutorial 3](https://bl.ocks.org/denjn5/3b74baf5edc4ac93d5e487136481c601).